-- If UV light is used in the curing process, PPE (ex., safety glasses with UV filters, gloves/lab coats to protect skin) and/or appropriate shielding must be used. - Safety glasses should be worn whenever the potential for flying objects occurs.
+- If UV light is used in the curing process, personal protective equipment (ex., safety glasses with UV filters, gloves/lab coats to protect skin) and/or appropriate shielding must be used. - Safety glasses should be worn whenever the potential for flying objects occurs.
 For example, cutting rough edges from a printed item where the pieces could become airborne. - If any chemicals are used in addition to plastic filaments, appropriate PPE for the hazards must be used.
 For example, if an alkaline solution is used in the finishing process, gloves and goggles must be used and an emergency eyewash must be nearby.

-Section 30 - SCAFFOLDING USE POLICY
+Section 30 - Scaffolding Use Policy